Maine developer accused of $50M fraud, using shell companies to scam investors

 In addition to five shell companies, the suit also names Xanadu Partners, LLC as a relief defendant, meaning that it holds money tied to the other defendants but may not be involved in the alleged fraud.

-Marcus and another lawyer for Liberty did not immediately respond to a request for comment Monday evening.
+Marcus did not immediately respond to a request for comment Monday evening.
+Jay Dubow of the Pepper Hamilton law firm in Philadelphia, where Liberty is also facing an SEC probe, said in a statement that Liberty would “vigorously defend himself” and deny the “most of the substantive allegations” made by the SEC.

-The second attorney, Jay Dubow of the Pepper Hamilton law firm in Philadelphia, told the Portland Press Herald that his client would “vigorously defend himself” and deny the “most of the substantive allegations” made by the SEC.
+“The SEC has unfairly targeted him with regard to this investigation for over six years,” Dubow said.

 Follow the Bangor Daily News on Facebook for the latest Maine news.